claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/6-appendix.md

 ##### Iterative development

--   Describe the Agile project management practices and tools you will use for estimating, planning, managing risk, team collaboration, and communicating status.
+-   Describe the agile project management practices and tools you will use for estimating, planning, managing risk, team collaboration, and communicating status.
 Why would you use these?

 -   How will you keep developers, designers, and researchers engaged in building out a user story without lengthening the sprint or reverting to a "waterfall" development process?